malikyousef/PriPath/TableFormat.md

 ## Convert gene expression excel format (.xlsx)  to Knime Table format (.table) ##
-You need to download the Knime workflow name ProcessGEO_data.knwf that take as input an excel format.
-The fellwoing is an example of the structure of the excel format
+You need to download the Knime workflow name **ProcessGEO_data.knwf** that takes as input an excel format.
+The following is an example of the structure of an excel format, you can download the source file **GDS484.xlsx**.
 ![alt text](https://github.com/malikyousef/PriPath/blob/main/GDS484.JPG?raw=true)
-The fellwoing is how the Knime workflow look like :
+# The following is how the Knime workflow look like ##
+The node "Read Excel" should be configure to reach the location of the excel file.
+The workflow will generate an automatic output file name by replacing the file extension of xlsx with table.
 ![alt text](https://github.com/malikyousef/PriPath/blob/main/PreProcessGEO.JPG?raw=true)